HOW APPLICATION ASSIGNMENTS ARE MADE

 For applications to be reviewed within CSR, a two-stage process is employed with initial assignment to the IRG (Integrated Review Group, a cluster of scientifically related Study Sections) level and subsequent assignment to a specific Study Section or Special Emphasis Panel.
 By assigning all applications to the IRG level rather than directly to an individual study section, the IRG Chief and the SROs within the IRG have the opportunity to gain a broad perspective of the areas of science covered by their IRG and to appreciate changes in emphasis and the emergence of new areas.
 A number of methods are used to determine assignments within the IRG, though all involve discussions among the SROs and the Chief.
 Finally, the IRGs also have the option of suggesting that the application is more appropriate for a different IRG; they may discuss this with other SROs or IRG Chiefs or return the application to the DRR for reassignment.

-Note: The terms Study Section and Review Committee are normally used for continuing review groups in CSR and the ICs, respectively.
+Note: The terms Study Section and Scientific Review Group (SRG) are normally used for continuing review groups in CSR and the ICs, respectively.
 These are groups with members who have been appointed for multi-year terms of service; at any given meeting there are also usually a number of temporary members present to provide the expertise needed to review the applications.
-Special Emphasis Panels are review groups formed on an ad hoc basis to review applications requiring special expertise or when a conflict of interest situation occurs.
+Special Emphasis Panels (SEPs) are review groups formed on an ad hoc basis to review applications requiring special expertise or when a conflict of interest situation occurs.

 The following Information about the assignment (review and Institute/Center) is accessed through the eRA Commons: